Queatz/web-mmo-engine/Readme.md

 `npm i -g @angular/cli`

+You might need to run this command as `sudo`.

 ## 2. Build the server

 Go to the ArangoDB web interface at http://localhost:8529 and login with the username/password